helinwang/dex/README.md

 GPLv3

-[1] Benchmark performed on my local machine, steps [here](./commands.md#pressure-testing).
+[1] Benchmark performed by running multiple nodes on my local machine, steps [here](./commands.md#pressure-testing).
 Machine configuration: 16core, 32GB.
 Please note these are preliminary results, the system has a lot of room for optimization.
 The block time can be more stable with some improvements.

 [2] Normal operation is a likely event that happens when there is only one notarized block produced in the round.
 For more detail please see the [Dfinity Consensus Paper](https://dfinity.org/pdf-viewer/library/dfinity-consensus.pdf).